Estrous cycle

-The estrous cycle (from Latin oestrus 'frenzy', originally from Ancient Greek οἶστρος 'gadfly') is the set of recurring physiological changes that are induced by reproductive hormones in most mammalian therian females.
+The estrous cycle (from Latin oestrus 'frenzy', originally from Ancient Greek οἶστρος 'gadfly') is a set of recurring physiological changes induced by reproductive hormones in females of mammalian subclass Theria.
 Estrous cycles start after sexual maturity in females and are interrupted by anestrous phases, otherwise known as "rest" phases, or by pregnancies.
 Typically, estrous cycles repeat until death.
 These cycles are widely variable in duration and frequency depending on the species.
 Some animals may display bloody vaginal discharge, often mistaken for menstruation.
 Many mammals used in commercial agriculture, such as cattle and sheep, may have their estrous cycles artificially controlled with hormonal medications for optimum productivity.
 The male equivalent, seen primarily in ruminants, is called rut.

 Differences from the menstrual cycle

 Mammals share the same reproductive system, including the regulatory hypothalamic system that produces gonadotropin-releasing hormone in pulses, the pituitary gland that secretes follicle-stimulating hormone and luteinizing hormone, and the ovary itself that releases sex hormones, including estrogens and progesterone.